 How To Spend Half A Day in Lisbon

-It happened a few times now, actually almost upon every trip we take.
+It happened a few times now.
+Actually it happens almost upon every trip we take.
 Arriving to a new place – country, city, you name it – and we come to one and the same conclusion over and over again: “you know, it would be really fun to live here”.
-We’re suckers for the new, it’s just simple like that and since we have been active with Art Weekenders it only accentuated, possibly also because we travel with different kind of eyes.
+We are suckers for the new.
+It is just simple like that.
+Since we have been active with Art Weekenders, it only accentuated.
+This is possibly also because we travel with different kind of eyes.
 Having our site to care for I can safely say that we care more for the places we visit too.

 Lisbon – A Livable City

 No exception with Lisbon.
-Neither of us have been in the Portuguese capital for some 15 years and while we only had one afternoon in Lisbon to reacquaint ourselves with it now, on our way to a West-African experience in Ghana and Togo, it felt like we almost wanted to skip all other plans and stay behind.
-Lisbon is great, Lisbon is intriguing and, yes, of course we could live here too… We will in any case surely be back soon enough in Portugal, there’s a lot on our list to get better acquainted to.
-Until then we’d like to already now share some snapshots from this city on the seven hills with a rich history to look back upon.
+Neither of us have been in the Portuguese capital for some 15 years.
+While we only had half a day in Lisbon to reacquaint ourselves with it now, we felt almost wanting to skip all other plans and stay.
+Lisbon is great, Lisbon is intriguing and, yes, of course we could live here too… We will in any case surely be back soon enough in Portugal.
+There is a lot on our list to get better acquainted to.
+Until then we would like to already share some snapshots from this city on the seven hills with a rich history to look back upon.

-I think it’s fair to say that it takes some time to figure Lisbon out.
-I remember thinking that the first times visiting it, and now it felt true again.
+I think it is fair to say that it takes some time to figure Lisbon out.
+I remember thinking that the first times visiting it.
+This time around it felt true again.
 Be it its geography, the transport system or the national psyche, there are some complexities on offer here.
-I think that is also the reason that occasionally I hear people not feeling immediately convinced about it.
+I think that is also the reason that people are not always feeling immediately convinced about it.
 This observation always surprised me.

-For the ones who’d like to simplify it, the parallels to the melancholic ‘fado’ quickly springs to the mind.
-It’s true, people are fairly reserved, almost introverted.
-It’s an observation I often made about the Portuguese who I knew privately or through work.
-They are often subdued, way more quiet than most other people you meet.
-What is also true that once they get your attention, the Portuguese tend to be super-friendly.
+For the ones who would like to simplify it, the parallels to the melancholic ‘fado’ quickly springs to the mind.
+It is true, people are fairly reserved, almost introverted.
+It is an observation I often made about the Portuguese who I knew privately or through work.
+They are often subdued.
+They are way more quiet than most other people you meet.
+Once they get your attention though, the Portuguese tend to be super-friendly.

 Lisbon in Two Areas: from Belém to Alfama

-If you’d like to combine the two, just like we did, in one afternoon our recommendation is to venture straight out to Belém.
+If you would like to combine the two in one afternoon, just like we did, our recommendation is to venture straight out to Belém.
 If you have a hotel stay in your plans, quite likely you will be located downtown or in the more business-like but fairly dull area around Avenida Da Libertade around Entrecampos/Campo Grande.
 Whatever is the case, your best choice to reach Belém is by taking a bus (line 727 is a good one).
-It’s about half an hour to get out from the centre and from the relative comfort of the bus it’s easy to get a good feel for what the city is about.
+It is about half an hour to get out from the centre.
+In this way we found we immediately got a good feel for what the city is about.

 Bus-ride to Belém

-You will see the modern replacing the old, you will see the old staying old.
+From the comfort of the bus you will see the modern replacing the old, the old staying old.
 You will see the signs of time and the winds of change.
 Most importantly, it will give you some varied snapshots of what Lisbon is about.
-On the way down, if you are around Marques de Pombal on Avenida da Libertade pay attention to the left (or have a stop if you are still early on in the day): there are some fantastic street art murals (aka the Crono Project) to check out here, world-class and with an added value to the cityscape.
+On the way down, if you are around Marques de Pombal on Avenida da Libertade pay attention to the left (or have a stop if you are still early on in the day).
+There are some fantastic street art murals (aka the Crono Project) to check out here.
+They are truly world-class and with an added value to the cityscape.

 Belém – World Heritage & Modern Art

-Once done you can just as well head down to the riverfront and locate the second World Heritage site of the city: the Tower of Belém.
-Celebrating 500 years of existence this beloved symbol of the city is a nice spot for picturesque moments, a glimpse of the Atlantic and some reflections about the maritime history of this country and a fresh sea-breeze in your face.
+Once done you can just as well head down to the riverfront.
+Here the second World Heritage site of the city is located: the Tower of Belém.
+Celebrating 500 years of existence in 2019, this beloved symbol of the city is a nice spot for picturesque moments, a glimpse of the Atlantic and some reflections about the maritime history of this country and a fresh sea-breeze in your face.

-We still had enough time to stroll back along the river Tejo, where on the way back the sister-bridge of San Francisco’s Golden Gate is taking up the view, with the Christ statue (built in the 1930’s, very similar to the one serving as the symbol of Rio de Janeiro) on the other side of the river.
+We still had enough time to stroll back along the river Tejo.
+Here on the way back the sister-bridge of San Francisco’s Golden Gate was taking up our view, with the Christ statue (built in the 1930’s, very similar to the one serving as the symbol of Rio de Janeiro) on the other side of the river.
 The April 25th Bridge is a modern symbol of the city, where modern architecture takes an ever bigger role in general.

 Walk towards Lisbon’s Golden Gate Bridge

-Along your walk you will also come across a modern symbol of the city, the statue for the memory of the sailor and the discoverer of the sea route to India, Vasco Da Gama, who departed from this very spot, now more then 500 years ago.
+Along our walk we also came across a modern symbol of the city, the statue for the memory of the sailor and the discoverer of the sea route to India, Vasco Da Gama, who departed from this very spot, now more then 500 years ago.

-While it will take a bit of a longer walk, but soon before the bridge there’s an art gallery worth visiting, in fact what was the main goal of our trip to Belém.
-During the spring and summer of 2015 the exhibition ‘Genèsis‘ by Sebastião Salgado was hosted here, a momentous and beautiful tribute to our planet by the award winning photography giant.
-His 250 black and white large scale images are among the best you will ever see of our planet in one room.
+While it took us a bit of a longer walk, soon before the bridge there’s an art gallery worth visiting.
+This was in fact what was the main goal of our trip to Belém this time around.
+During the spring and summer of 2015 the exhibition ‘Genèsis‘ by Sebastião Salgado was hosted here, which we find a momentous and beautiful tribute to our planet by the award winning photography giant.

-After Belém it’s high time to head back to the past and find your way into the steep hills of the old town.
-If you’d like to do it in style, we highly recommend you to find the departure point of the historic 28E tram.
+After Belém it was high time to head back to the past and find our way into the steep hills of the old town.
+If you would like to do this in style, we highly recommend you to find the departure point of the historic 28E tram.
 Via this historic mean of transportation, an inheritance already from the end of the 19th century, you will have a unique chance to see the curling picturesque streets of Chiasco, the Baixa and eventually Alfama.

 Alfama at Sunset

-Alfama is the historic quarter that best preserved the atmosphere of the past, largely since it was spared by the devastating 1755 earthquake that demolished a huge part of the city.
+Alfama is the historic quarter that best preserved the atmosphere of the past.
+This is largely because it was spared by the devastating earthquake that demolished a huge part of the city in 1755.
 Alfama is there to be lost in.
 This is the neighbourhood where the Moorish, Muslim community lived after the Christian conquest of Lisbon and architecture-wise not that much changed since.
-The views you’ll come across are splendid, and if you come here, like we did, around sunset you will have many reasons to count yourself lucky.
-The São Jorge Castle is open until 9 pm in summertime, so for the best view in town you should have enough time to climb the final bit to the fortified walls and the inner castle area.
+We found some splendid views around.
+Even if you come here, like we did, around sunset you will have many reasons to count yourself lucky.
+The São Jorge Castle is open until 9 pm in summertime, so for the best view in town make sure to have enough time to climb the final bit to the fortified walls and the inner castle area.

 We didn’t, the lure from the restaurants and the sound of our stomachs started to distract us.
 Alfama is the home for many of the fado restaurants of the city.
-While we won’t say for sure, but it felt like many are mainly catered for the tourists, so if you’d like to choose the right spot, we recommend you to do your research.
+While we won’t say for sure, but it felt like many are mainly catered for the tourists.
+So if you would like to choose the right spot, we recommend you to do your research.
 We opted for a place called Le Petit Café, and we can say at once, we were not disappointed at all.
-In fact, it was highly enjoyable, with friendly service, excellent food, tasty wines, cosy atmosphere and good prices.
+In fact, we found it highly enjoyable, with friendly service, excellent food, tasty wines, cosy atmosphere and good prices.

-To finish off our half a day in Lisbon, the final walk down towards the Praça de la Constitucion could easily take you past the Catedral de Sé and the occasion to admire the narrow streets of Alfama illuminated.
-Not a bad way to round off a day in Lisbon with, really.
+To finish off our half a day in Lisbon, the final walk down towards the Praça de la Constitucion easily took us past the Catedral de Sé and gave us a nice chance to admire the narrow streets of Alfama illuminated.
+Not a bad way to round off half a day in Lisbon with, really.

-Our reacquainting with Lisbon was greatly enjoyable, and now we know for sure that we will soon be back.
+Our reacquainting with Lisbon was greatly enjoyable.
+Now we know for sure that we will soon be back.
 If we gave you the idea now to book a trip over there, we are confident that you will find it a good choice too.